When it comes to acoustic guitar players, few have had the impact of Scottish singer and songwriter Bert Jansch.

 A key figure in the British folk revival of the'60s, Jansch started out in small clubs, redefined the way traditional folk could be played, then mixed a variety of genres as part of the celebrated acoustic supergroup, Pentangle, which still performs occasionally in Europe today.

 But it's his solo work that is the most affecting to these ears, ever since I heard an early version of the hauntingly beautiful "Needle of Death."
 His songs are earthy, with unusual rhythms and unconventional time signatures influenced a slew of better known artists including Paul Simon, Jimmy Page (who famously ripped off Jansch's arrangement of "Blackwaterside" for a Led Zeppelin instrumental), Elton John, Neil Young, Donovan and Nick Drake.
 He has more recent acolytes in Beth Orton and Johnny Marr of the Smiths.

 Jansch has experienced a career revival in recent years.
-In 2005, the acclaimed indie film "The Squid and The Whale" prominently featured his haunting song, "Courting Blues," which led to a deal with indie label, Drag City, which has released a confident new album from Jansch ("Black Swan") and reissued three of his classic '70s records.
+In 2005, the acclaimed indie film "The Squid and The Whale" prominently featured his haunting song, "Courting Blues," which led to a deal with indie label, Drag City, which released a confident new album from Jansch ("Black Swan") and reissued three of his classic '70s records.
 Last year, longtime fan Neil Young asked him to go on tour as support so that larger audiences could appreciate his music.

 "As much of a great guitar player as Jimi [Hendrix] was, Bert Jansch is the same thing for acoustic guitar ... and my favorite," Young was quoted.

 But Jansch's resurgence has also been marred by health problems.
-While he has always continued recording and releasing albums, a long bout with alcoholism in the '80s nearly killed him, and he was recently diagnosed with throat cancer -- for which he is currently receiving treatment between tours.
-He's had to cancel tours before because of health scares that literally had him at death's door.
+While he has always continued recording and releasing albums, a long bout with alcoholism in the '80s nearly killed him, and he was recently diagnosed with throat cancer -- for which he is receiving treatment between tours.
+He's had to cancel tours before because of health scares that had him at death's door.